DMPD: Motorcyclist seriously injured in crash, part of SE 14th Street closed

-The crash occurred at 8:21 p.m. at the intersection of Southeast 14th Street and Maury Avenue.
+The crash occurred at 8:21 p.m. at the intersection of SE 14th Street and Maury Avenue.

-Southbound Southeast 14th Street is closed at Maury Street and traffic from Maury Street is being rerouted.
-Police said the closure is expected to last two hours.
+Police say preliminary evidence and witness statements show the motorcycle, driven by a 60-year-old male Des Moines resident, was headed southbound on SE 14th St. A 2002 Fort Taurus, driven by a 33-year-old male Des Moines resident, was going northbound.

+That's when DMPD says the car tried to make a left turn onto Maury St when the two vehicles collided.

 The Des Moines Police Department Traffic Unit is investigating the incident.